 The Laws do not apply to leisure cricket played outside of the Laws, such as junior cricket where plastic bats and soft balls are often used.
-In practice, most recreational cricket is played within the Laws and the vast majority of gear is aligned with the Laws.
+In practice, most recreational cricket is played within the Laws and most gear is aligned with the Laws.